 Prior to the formation of the Windsor Symphony Orchestra Chorus the orchestra would perform annually with the Leamington Choral Society (1970s) and later in collaboration with the Windsor Classic Chorale established in 1977.
-Finally, in 1988 the Windsor Symphony Orchestra Chorus was formed, bringing together singers from Windsor and Essex counties.
+Finally, in 1988 the Windsor Symphony Orchestra Chorus was formed, bringing together singers from Windsor and Essex County.
 Past directors have included Richard Householder, Katherine Fitzgibbons, Ronald Bemrich, Timothy Shantz, Jeffrey Walker, and Joel Tranquilla.
-Singers come from as far away as Leamington, Pelee Island, and southeast Michigan on a weekly basis to rehearse and perform the great choral/orchestral works of the past and present.
+Singers come together on a weekly basis to rehearse and perform the great choral/orchestral works of the past and present.

 WSO Chorus Master Dr. Bruce J. G. Kotowich

 Vice President: Dylan Marion

 Librarian: Sharlene Procknow

 Communications: Susan McKee